-Tiafoe beats Rublev to reach first Grand Slam semi
+Alcaraz beats Sinner in epic 3am finish at US Open

 "I feel so at home on courts like this.
 This court is unbelievable.

 "I always find a way somehow on this court.
-Let's enjoy this one but we got two more."
+Let's enjoy this one, but we got two more."

-World number 11 Rublev, who has now played in six major quarter-finals without progression, looked the more dangerous in the early stages of his third meeting with Tiafoe and was the first to threaten with two break points in the sixth game of the opening set.
+World number 11 Rublev, who has now played in six major quarter-finals without progression, looked the more dangerous in the early stages but missed chances as Tiafoe took control of the first set in the tie-break.

-Although those were saved, he continued to press Tiafoe but, after saving a break point himself, failed to convert a set point opportunity as the American took the opener into a tie-break.

-From there, and in front of a partisan crowd, Tiafoe took control, sealing the first set with an ace on his second set point.

-Like the first, the second set went all the way on serve, but if cracks were beginning to show in Rublev's composure, they shattered in the tie-break.
+The second set also went all the way on serve, but if cracks were beginning to show in Rublev's composure, they shattered in the tie-break.

-A composed Tiafoe - who has not lost a tie-break so far in the tournament - dominated from the off, Rublev's anger boiling over as he repeatedly smashed his racquet against his own knee, his emotion heightened as Tiafoe conducted the Arthur Ashe crowd at 6-0 up before wrapping up the tie-break bagel.
+A composed Tiafoe - who has not lost a tie-break so far in the tournament - dominated and Rublev's anger boiled over as he repeatedly smashed his racquet against his own knee.

-At last, the third set brought the first break of serve in normal play as Rublev was left in tears after allowing Tiafoe to edge ahead.
-It was third time lucky for the 22nd seed after he had seen two break points saved four games earlier.
+The third set brought the first break of serve, leaving Rublev in tears after he allowed Tiafoe to edge ahead for 4-3.

-Tiafoe then withstood a hairy next game, forced to save two break points with one of his 18 aces, before going on to serve out the match with the last of those.

-Victory ensures he will enter the world's top 20 for the first time.
-Tiafoe is the youngest American man to reach the US Open semi-finals since Andy Roddick in 2006, and the first black American man to reach the last four of the tournament since Arthur Ashe in 1972.
+Tiafoe withstood pressure in the eighth game, saving two break points, then served out the match with his 18th ace to become the first black American man to reach the US Open last four since Arthur Ashe in 1972.

 - How is the iconic red double-decker bus made?
 Gregg Wallace goes Inside the Factory to find out